 I love using the veggies in the back of the refrigerator.
 Try this easy Chicken Vegetable Soup recipe or this Garden Vegetable Shakshuka recipe.
-You can customize what veggies you use by what you have on-hand!
+You can customize what veggies you use by what you have on hand!

 Once you have a good idea of what you already have on hand, glance over the sales fliers of your local stores so that you don’t miss out on any great deals.
-Now you are ready to write down your meals for the week!
+Now, you are ready to write down your meals for the week!
 Make a menu plan for each meal that your family eats at home for each day of the week.

 I have hundreds of easy gluten free recipe ideas on the blog.
 You can search my blog to find lots of delicious gluten free recipes to make!

-Shop with a list
+Shop With a List

 Use an app like The Gluten Free Scanner or Sift when grocery shopping to verify if a product is gluten free.
 These apps are NOT 100% fail-proof in locating gluten free products, but they can definitely guide you to the clear, obvious gluten-containing products.

-If you dine or get take out from restaurants, Find Me Gluten Free is the best app to look up restaurants in your area.
+If you dine or get takeout from restaurants, Find Me Gluten Free is the best app to look up restaurants in your area.
 Note the app doesn’t tell you if a restaurant is safe and takes good gluten free precautions.
 You should always know what to look for when evaluating a restaurant.
 My Gluten Free Dining Tips can help!

-Cook at home
+Cook at Home

-You have planned your meals, and bought your groceries so there is no reason to eat out, right?
+You have planned your meals and bought your groceries, so there is no reason to eat out, right?
 Eating out for one or two people will cost you as much, or often more than feeding a family of four to six at home.
 You can consult my gluten free pantry guide to see what my favorite gluten free ingredients are to use in cooking and baking.

-So that means if you are a family of four you could have prepared at least two meals at home, possibly more, for the same amount of money you are spending on going out for one meal.
+So that means if you are a family of four, you could have prepared at least two meals at home, possibly more, for the same amount of money you are spending on going out for one meal.

 I LOVE getting things at Costco.
 Costco sells everything in bulk at a lower cost.
 They have a TON of gluten free foods.
 You can print out a shopping list of all of the gluten free foods at Costco.
 You will also find a lot of Costco easy appetizers for any entertaining needs.

-*Note, when I say bulk, I mean in larger quantity.
+🔑 Sandi says: When I say bulk, I mean in larger quantity.
 Do NOT shop for products in those bulk bins.
 They are full of cross-contamination!!

-Focus on whole foods
+Focus on Whole Foods

 Cook More Than You Need

-When you are cooking meals for your family consider making more than just a single meal’s worth.
+When you are cooking meals for your family, consider making more than just a single meal’s worth.
 You can cook more than you need so that you have leftovers that can be used for lunches later in the week, or prepare an additional casserole, soup, or stew and freeze it for an easy meal down the road.

-Once you have a few freezer meals stashed away you never have to worry about what to feed the family on those busy nights when you don’t have time to cook a home cooked meal.
+Once you have a few freezer meals stashed away, you never have to worry about what to feed the family on those busy nights when you don’t have time to cook a home-cooked meal.

 Feeding your family healthy gluten free meals doesn’t have to cost you a fortune.
 If you make a meal plan before going to the store, buy in bulk where you can, and prepare most of your meals at home, you can keep costs down and still satisfy all of your family’s food cravings.

-Don’t forget to check out all of my gluten free resources for the most up to date information on a lot of gluten free topics.
+Don’t forget to check out all of my gluten free resources for the most up-to-date information on a lot of gluten free topics.